signmotion/color_name/README.md

 Once you start using the **UniColorName**, it will become easy to choose the functionality to contribute.
 But if you already get everything you need from this package but have some free time, let me write here what I have planned:

 - Feautures for this package into `README`.
-- Check out the Web.
+- Check out the Web platform.
 - Converters between models.
 See [1](https://pub.dev/packages/color_models), [2](https://dev.to/bytebodger/determining-the-rgb-distance-between-two-colors-4n91), [3](https://github.com/MichaelFenwick/Color).
 - Generalized to `num` instead of `double` and `int`?
 Reason: reduce a count of extensions.
 - Converters between palettes.